 While staying at our school you will be living with a designated caregiver or in a Homestay.
 Lake Panorama Student Homestays look after our families that look after our students.
-Please read their Pre-departure Booklet, that contains important information about living in New Zealand.
+Please read their Pre-departure Booklet as well, it also contains important information about living in New Zealand.